-ABC: 'Secret society' text may have been a joke
+'Secret Society' text includes reference to Putin-themed gag gift

 More text exchanges

-In another text message obtained by ABC News, sent the day after the November 2016 presidential election, Strzok told Page: "Omg I am so depressed."
+In another text message, sent the day after the November 2016 presidential election, Strzok told Page: "Omg I am so depressed."

-Those texts are among messages provided to House and Senate committees after reports that Strzok was fired from Mueller's team for allegedly sending anti-Trump messages, according to ABC News.
-CNN could not independently verify the messages.
+The texts are among messages provided to House and Senate committees after reports that Strzok was fired from Mueller's team for allegedly sending anti-Trump messages.

 As lawmakers from several committees continue to sift through the trove of text messages between the two, GOP lawmakers have released details of some of the text exchanges.

-In one, Strzok, the former No. 2 counterintelligence official at the FBI, seemed to suggest he didn't think there was any "'there' there" to the special counsel investigation into Russian interference in the US election, according to Wisconsin Sen. Ron Johnson, the chairman of the Senate Homeland Security Committee.
+In one, Strzok, the former No. 2 counterintelligence official at the FBI, seemed to suggest he didn't think there was any "'there' there" to the special counsel investigation into Russian interference in the US election, according to Johnson, the chairman of the Senate Homeland Security Committee.

-In others, the pair discussed ways to "fix" damage done by the FBI's investigation into Clinton's email server, according to Johnson and Gowdy.
+In others, the pair discussed ways to "fix" damage done by the FBI's investigation into Clinton's email server, according to House Oversight Committee Chairman Trey Gowdy, R-South Carolina.

-"That is a level of bias that is stunning among law enforcement officers," Gowdy said Tuesday on Fox News.
-"It is manifest bias not just against Trump, but against his kids, against his business interests."

-Johnson -- who on Tuesday suggested bias and potential corruption "at the highest levels of the FBI" -- appeared to temper his outrage over the "secret society" text Wednesday on Fox, saying informants regularly come to his committee.

-Leading Republicans have questioned the FBI over a missing series of exchanges between the two officials, with some Republicans suggesting there could be a nefarious motive behind the gap.
+Leading Republicans had questioned the FBI over a missing series of exchanges between the two officials, with some Republicans suggesting there could be a nefarious motive behind the gap.

-Trump referred to the missing texts late Tuesday night, asking about the whereabouts of the "50,000 important text messages."
-That figure, however, refers to the total number of texts between Strzok and Page that the Justice Department inspector general has reviewed on FBI servers.
-The number of missing texts, which span a five-month period, is not known.
+On Thursday, the Justice Department's inspector general informed lawmakers that a trove of missing text messages exchanged between Strzok and Page had been recovered.

 Republican and Democratic lawmakers atop the Senate Intelligence Committee, which is conducting its own probe into Russian election interference, downplayed the possibility of any wrongdoing behind the missing texts.

-Note: This story has been updated to reflect CNN's reporting on the text message.